 - Year 4: Lessons for Life course offering (includes workshops on financial literacy, home ownership and leasing, etc.)

 “Our new name and office reaffirms the University’s commitment to give our students and alumni every resource possible so they can be successful,” Gebbie explained.
 “We will work not just as a service, but as an educational center to help develop our students.
-I believe career services is not just the end – it’s from the beginning, straight through to graduation and beyond.
+I believe Career Development is not just the end – it’s from the beginning, straight through to graduation and beyond.
 Because once you’re a Saint, you’re always a Saint.”

 “Marymount is Arlington’s hometown university,” said Kate Bates, President & CEO of the Arlington Chamber of Commerce.
 “We have a number of wonderful academic institutions throughout Arlington, but this is the only university that’s headquartered right here in Arlington.
 And we are so proud and grateful for that partnership.”